Mustapha-AJEGHRIR/Report_papers_RL/README.md

 ## IS REINFORCEMENT LEARNING (NOT) FOR NATURAL LANGUAGE PROCESSING?: BENCHMARKS, BASELINES, AND BUILDING BLOCKS FOR NATURAL LANGUAGE POLICY OPTIMIZATION

 #### Problem :
-- Aligning pre-trained large language models with human preferences (and Naturalness).
+- Aligning pre-trained language models with human preferences (and Naturalness).
 - RL training instability.
 - Open source tools for RL in NLP.